flipt-io/flipt-cloud-demo/README.md

 ### Set up Flipt Cloud

 1. Create a new Flipt Cloud account at https://flipt.cloud/
-2. Create a new environment called `apple-store-demo`
+2. Create a new environment called `apple-store-demo` or something similar
-3. Create a new flag called `store-closed`
+3. Create a new flag called `storeClosed`
 4. Set the flag to `true`

 You can then choose from one of the following two methods to use this repository: